Janet Smylie: Early life and education

-Smylie was born to an Irish settler father and Métis mother.
+Smylie's father was an Irish settler father, while her mother had Métis heritage.
+Smylie is a member of the Métis Nation of Ontario.
 Her father was a professor and theoretical physicist while her mother was trained as a nurse in Saskatoon.
 Smylie completed her medical degree at Queen's University at Kingston and later her Master's degree in public health from Johns Hopkins University.
 During her time at Queen's, Smylie worked as an editor of the university's bi-monthly newspaper.
 Upon receiving her medical degree at the age of 23, Smylie completed her family practice residency at the University of Ottawa and the Women's Health Scholar Program at the University of Toronto in 1996.

 Career

 Following her residency, Smylie began her medical career at the Ottawa General Hospital before moving to be a physician with Anishnawbe Health in Toronto.
 After working six years as a practising physician, Smylie enrolled at Johns Hopkins University for a master's degree in public health.
 She also accepted a leadership position with the Society of Obstetricians and Gynecologists.
 In 2003, Smylie received two research fellowships and a Canadian Institutes of Health Research (CIHR) operating grant to support her work with Aboriginal communities.
 Her work focused on identifying and piloting new models of health promotion and health measurements that were cohesive with Indigenous practices.
 As a result of her work, Smylie was appointed director of the Indigenous Peoples Health Research Centre at the University of Saskatchewan in 2005.
 The centre provides opportunities for people of Aboriginal ancestry to pursue health-related research and training.
 While serving as the director of the centre, Smylie was recruited by Patricia O’Campo to help develop an Indigenous health research program at St. Michael's Hospital in Toronto.
 Smylie immediately helped re-launch and direct The Well Living House, a research centre that focuses on Indigenous infants, children, and family health and well-being.
 She also oversaw the signing of a memorandum of understanding with leadership at St. Michael's Hospital to ensure that Indigenous priorities and perspectives would guide all research.

 In 2011, Smylie helped establish the first health database for urban Aboriginal People in Ontario to fill the gaps in Aboriginal health information and to understand their health issues and challenges.
 Following this, Smylie was one of the recipients of the 2012 National Aboriginal Achievement Award.
 In 2015, Smylie was the lead author of the study "First Peoples, Second Class Treatment" that suggested racism against Indigenous people in the health-care system was "pervasive" and a major factor in substandard health among Indigenous peoples in Canada.
 She was subsequently recognized as one of the top 20 pioneers in family medicine research in Canada and was appointed an Applied Public Health Research Chair by CIHR and the Public Health Agency of Canada to "address the striking inequities in health and health service access experienced by Indigenous people in Canada."